Vitamin B12: The Energy Vitamin

 These are the top things to keep in mind about vitamin B12:

 - It helps you turn food into energy and keeps your nervous system in shape.
-You also need it to synthesise DNA and RNA, as well as to produce red blood cells.

 - You can find vitamin B12 primarily in animal foods, such as meat, fish, dairy and eggs.
 Breakfast cereal fortified with vitamin B12 provides a good alternative for vegans and vegetarians.